Joy-less/Holo/README.md

 ### Orientation

 Holo uses "boxes" which serve as templates and instances.
-Like Ruby, boxes expose methods, not variables.
-Like Lua, there is no static/instance distinction.
+Boxes contain methods and variables, which are both public by default.
 There are no value types.

 ### Statements

-Like Lua, code is separated into statements and expressions.
+Code is separated into statements and expressions.
-If there's only one expression (e.g. in a method body) it may be parsed as a statement.
-Like Ruby, newlines are significant.
-Like Lua, spaces/tabs are insignificant.
+Newlines are significant but spaces/tabs are ignored.
 Assignment is not a valid expression.

 ### Variables

 Variables are declared with `var` and an optional type and value.
-If no type is provided, it infers the type by calling `identify()` on the value.
+If no type is provided, it infers the type by calling `class()` on the value.
 If no value is provided, it defaults to `null`.
 ```
 var cats:int = 3